On Variance Estimation of Random Forests with Infinite-Order U-statistics: Real Data Illustration

 \section{Real Data Illustration}

-We consider the Seattle Airbnb Listings \footnote{https://www.kaggle.com/shanelev/seattle-airbnb-listings} dataset obtained from Kaggle.
-The goal is to predict the price of the target Airbnb unit in Seattle.
-We use a subset of data that consists of 7515 samples and nine covariates: latitude, longitude, room type, bedroom number, bathroom number, accommodates, review number, having a rating, and the rating score.
-Detailed information of this dataset and missing value processing is described in Appendix \ref{sec:append:real}.
+We use the Seattle Airbnb Listings dataset, which was obtained from Kaggle\footnote{https://www.kaggle.com/shanelev/seattle-airbnb-listings}.
+The purpose of this analysis is to predict the price of Airbnb units in Seattle.
+The dataset consists of 7515 samples and nine covariates, including latitude, longitude, room type, number of bedrooms, number of bathrooms, number of accommodates, number of reviews, presence of a rating, and the rating score.
+Further information about the dataset, including the missing value processing, can be found in Appendix \ref{sec:append:real}.

-Given the large sample size, we fit 40000 trees in the random forest to reduce the variation of the variance estimator.
+Given the large sample size, we fit 40000 trees to obtain a variance estimator.
 The tree size is fixed as half of the sample size: $k = 3757$.
 We construct 12 testing samples at 3 locations: Seattle-Tacoma International Airport (SEA Airport), Seattle downtown, and Mercer Island.
-We further consider four bedroom/bathroom settings as (1/1), (2/1), (2/2), and (3/2).
+We further consider four bedroom/bathroom settings as $1B1B$, $2B1B$, $2B2B$, and $3B2B$.
 Details of the latitude and longitude of these locations and other covariates are described in Appendix \ref{sec:append:real}.
-The price predictions along with 95\% confidence intervals are presented in Figure \ref{fig:realData}.
-Overall, the prediction results match our intuitions.
-In particular, we can observe that the confidence interval of the 1B1B-type unit at SEA Airport does not overlap with those corresponding to the same type of unit at the other two locations.
+The price predictions, along with 95\% confidence intervals, are presented in Figure \ref{fig:realData}.
+Overall, the predictions match our intuitions.
+In particular, we can observe that the confidence interval of 1B1B units at SEA Airport does not overlap with those corresponding to the same unit type at the other two locations.
 This is possible because the accommodations around an airport usually have lower prices due to stronger competition.
 We also observe that 2-bathroom units at SEA Airport and downtown have higher prices than 1-bathroom units.
 However, the difference between 2B2B and 3B2B units at SEA Airport is insignificant.